The Hidden Organization: Mapping the Networks That Run Your Company

 The Unseen Power Structures That Shape Every Strategy

-We’re all familiar with the formal structure: executives at the top, managers in the middle, and employees reporting upward in neat lines.
-This structure grants authority based on title—CEO, VP, manager.
-However, these roles can also invite distrust, either because they feel removed from frontline reality or carry the weight of institutional hierarchy.
+We’re all familiar with the formal structure: executives at the top, managers in the middle, and employees reporting upward in neat, clean lines.
+This structure grants authority based on title, such as CEO, VP, or manager.
+However, these roles can also invite distrust, either because they senior roles often removed from frontline reality or carry the weight of institutional hierarchy.

-Now, contrast that with the informal network—the web of relationships that flows beneath the chart.
+Now, contrast that with the informal network.
+The web of relationships that flows beneath the chart.
 Here, authority isn’t assigned.
 It’s earned.
-It emerges through trust, credibility, and shared experience.
+It emerges through relationships and shared experience.
 In these networks, influence—like beauty—is in the eye of the beholder.

-These unofficial leaders—cross-functional connectors and respected problem-solvers like Maya—hold real sway.
-They may not appear on leadership rosters but hold “earned authority.”
-Some have titles.
+These unofficial leaders hold real sway, much like our fictional Maya.
+They may not appear on leadership rosters but have “earned authority.”
+Some may have titles.
 Many don’t.

 The trouble is, we often don’t recognize these individuals until they’re gone.
 And when they leave?
 Work slows.
 Decisions stall.
 Bottlenecks surface.

-That’s why network analysis—used for decades by sociologists, mathematicians, and even intelligence agencies—has become essential for modern business leaders.
+That’s why network analysis—used for decades by sociologists, mathematicians, and intelligence agencies—have become essential for modern business leaders.
 It maps how influence ripples through an organization, who holds key knowledge, and where collaboration breaks down.

 However, organizational network analysis (ONA) is just the starting point.
-It tells us what is—not what to do next.
-The real opportunity is learning how to tap these networks to spark change, accelerate trust, and build the kind of collaboration that charts don’t capture.
+It’s data that maps the landscape, but doesn’t tell us how to leverage that landscape.
+The real opportunity is learning how to tap these networks to spark change, accelerate trust, and build the kind of collaboration that charts alone don’t capture.

 Psychology: Mapping Social Power in Plain Sight

 In 1934, pyscho-sociologist Jacob L. Moreno began charting classroom relationships to explore how friendship, trust, and even bullying shaped behavior.
-His research found that formal structures—like teacher authority or assigned seating—often fail to capture informal power.
+His research found that formal structures, such as teacher authority or assigned seating, often failed to capture informal power structures.

-To surface these hidden dynamics, Moreno created visual diagrams—what he called sociograms—to reveal who was trusted, who was excluded, and who quietly led.
+To surface these hidden dynamics, Moreno created visual diagrams that he called sociograms.
+These visualized the relationships among students and began to reveal who was trusted, who was excluded, and who quietly led.

 Image: Jacob L. Moreno.
 Source: Wikipedia, Creative Commons BY-SA 3.0.